Harold Ramirez Player Props: Rays vs. Orioles

 Harold Ramirez At The Plate

-- Ramirez is batting .286 with 11 doubles, a triple, nine home runs and 16 walks.
+- Ramirez has 11 doubles, a triple, nine home runs and 16 walks while batting .289.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.